pranaovs/college-notes/Semester-1/CS1703-Digital_Design/notes.md

 These naturally occurring signals are captured and are converted to electric signals using a device called the **Transducer**.

 Analog (continuous) $\rightarrow$ Discrete time signals $\rightarrow$ Digital signals (discrete time and amplitude)

+**Digital Advantage:**

+Digital data is better than analog data when for processing and transmission.
+Moreover, it is efficient to store discrete points from a digital signal that to store infinite points from an analog data, which makes data storage cheaper.

+Digital signals can be stored more compactly and reproduced more reliably than in analog form.
+Noise noes not affect digital data as much as it does analog signals.

+**Use of Analog:**
+An analog system is used in cases like a sound amplifier.

+## Binary system

+Each of the two digits in a binary system is called a _bit_.

+Generally, 1 represents higher voltage, denoted by **HIGH** and 0 represents lower voltage level, denoted by **LOW**

+> Negative Logic: Another system in which 1 is represented by **LOW** and 0 is represented by **HIGH** is called a _Negative Logic_

+In a practical digital circuit, HIGH can be any voltage levels between specified minimum value and maximum.
+Likewise, LOW can be any voltage from specified maximum and specified minimum (normally 0).

 ### Conversion